Farshooter92/OpenGLLearningLab/README.md

 # Thanks from the Author
 I would like to thank all the people I mentioned in the "Tutorials And Books" section.
 Without their efforts, I would be unable to pursue my curiosity into OpenGL.

+I would also like to thank this [site](http://antongerdelan.net/opengl/hellotriangle.html) for helping me bridge the gap between GLFW and GLEW.

 # Art Assets Taken From
 None right now